Rehydration designed specifically for alcohol induced dehydrationAdd to cart for $35Ship monthly for $30

 For what it’s worth.
 I’m likely within the 87–93 percentile of Americans in terms of alcohol consumption.
 I am very much a “drinker”.
 I also scored a -19 on the Liver Habits™—which is funny, because I invented it.
 This article is not about drinkers being “bad”, it’s about bringing awareness to the activities we choose to partake in and the ways we can reduce our risk factors.

-In another article, we discuss how all liver disease starts with liver fat percentage.
+In another article, we discuss how many forms of liver disease start with an accumulation of liver fat.
 Fatty liver disease (often called “non-alcoholic (NAFLD)” or “alcoholic (AFLD)”) can come from two sources: metabolic disorders (e.g., being overweight), alcohol (drinking too much), or some combination thereof.

 The definition of fatty liver disease is quite simple.
 It’s simply when your liver consists of 5% of fat or more.
-About 90% of “heavy drinkers” have fatty liver disease, and north of 75% of obese people have fatty liver disease.
-If you’re both overweight and consume more than 7–14 drinks a week, you can almost be 100% certain that you have fatty liver disease.
+About 90% of “problem drinkers” (4-5 drinks per day) have fatty liver disease, and north of 75% of obese people have fatty liver disease.
+If you’re both overweight and are a heavy drinker, you are at a very high risk for developing fatty liver disease.

 There’s a small subset of drinkers that don’t have fatty liver disease, but it’s pretty rare.
 For example, Brad Pitt was a self described alcoholic, and yet, for most of his life has had an impeccable diet and workout routine.
 He could potentially be an example of a heavy drinker that doesn’t have any major fat accumulation in his liver.
 Chances are that if you’re a drinker and don’t look like Brad Pitt in most of his films, you have fatty liver disease, the first step towards structural changes in your liver.

-As mentioned before, the good news is that liver disease is very easily preventable/reversible with knowledge about best practices for keeping your liver healthy, which is the whole intent of the Liver Habits Score™.
+As mentioned before, the good news is that, up to a certain point, liver disease can be prevented or reversed by following best practices for keeping your liver healthy, which is the whole intent of the Liver Habits Score™.

-In the article Understanding the Liver Habits Score™ we outline the “how” and “what” of the score: how the score works, its methodology, what each score means, the research behind it, and more.
+In the article “A Primer on the Liver Habits Score™” we outline the “how” and “what” of the score: how the score works, its methodology, what each score means, the research behind it, and more.

 However here, the goal is to help you understand the “why” of the score and our motivation behind it.